JensenZhaoUT/CrewAI_RAG_Pipeline_KnowledgeGraph/pdf_processor_crew/README.md

 pip install poetry
 ```

-Next, navigate to your project directory and install the dependencies:
+Next, navigate to your project directory and install the dependencies

-1. First lock the dependencies and then install them:
+First lock the dependencies and then install them:
 ```bash
 poetry lock
 ```